Blog

 • Easier to find a companion:

-• Encourages to compete:
+• Encourages competition:

-Gyms generally offer different types of classes in the evenings rather than morning hours.
+Gyms generally offer different types of classes in the evenings rather than the morning hours.
 This obviously leads to packed post-work classes.
 It could encourage you to compete against fellow gym enthusiasts and work harder.

 • Strength:

-• Mornings will be calmer:
+• Mornings will be calmer.

-• Your body is prepared:
+• Your body is prepared.

 So, what is the best time to workout?